 *Dates are NLT dates.
 Data may be submitted earlier.

 The Federal Information Technology Acquisition Reform Act (FITARA) was enacted on December 19, 2014.
 FITARA is the first major rewrite of the laws governing Federal information technology (IT) since the Clinger-Cohen Act of 1996.
 To assist agencies with the implementation of FITARA, the Office of Management and Budget (OMB) issued Memorandum M-15-14, "Management and Oversight of Federal Information Technology," on June 10, 2015.
 Attached to the memorandum was the "Common Baseline for IT Management," which provides guidance on the roles and responsibilities of the agency Chief Information Officer (CIO) and other Senior Agency Officials for the management of IT in the areas of IT budget formulation and execution, acquisition and workforce.
 The memorandum directed each CFO Act agencies to conduct a self-assessment that identifies current conformity with the Common Baseline for IT Management (referred to as the Common Baseline) and any areas in need of improvement to ensure that all Common Baseline responsibilities are implemented.

-The NRC Common Baseline Self-Assessment and Plan was approved by OMB on January 14, 2016.
-To continuously mature its IT management and as required by OMB, the NRC will monitor the progress of its implementation plan, refine its processes, as appropriate, and update the plan annually by April 30th each year.
+The NRC's Common Baseline Plan was approved by OMB on January 14, 2016.
+To continuously mature its IT management and as required by OMB, the NRC will monitor the progress of its implementation plan, refine its processes, as appropriate, and perform a self-assessment annually by April 30th each year.
 The status of the actions and milestones in the implementation plan will be reported quarterly to OMB and posted below.